ably/ably-asset-tracking-swift/README.md

 - At the beginning, we aim only to support iOS, but we need to keep in mind macOS and tvOS
 - Docs are written for both Swift and ObjC

-### Working on code shared between Publisher and Subscriber

-**Core target:** Contains all shared logic and models (i.e. GeoJSON mappers) used by Publisher and Subscriber.
-Notice that there is no direct dependency between Publisher/Subscriber and Core.
-Instead of that, all files from Core should be also included in Publisher/Subscriber targets (by a tick in the Target Membership in Xcode's File Inspector tab).
-It's designed like that to avoid creating Umbrella Frameworks (as recommended in `Don't Create Umbrella Frameworks` in [Framework Creation Guidelines](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPFrameworks/Concepts/CreationGuidelines.html)) - there are some shared sources which we want to be publicly visible for client apps and it won't work with direct dependencies.

 ### Release Procedure